 Over the last couple of years I have worked on many projects using the Gitflow workflow.
 This well established workflow works really well for teams working according to Scrum.
 For a detailed explanation of the Gitflow workflow I highly recommend reading Vincent Driessen’s blog.
+I would also recommend reading our post about how to setup and run Cucumber and Selenium web tests on GitLab CI.
+Also, while we are talking about workflow, have a read of our post explaining how best to work with complex workflows with Cucumber.
 In my blog, I am going to assume that the reader has a prior knowledge about the model described in his post.

 Source: Vincent Driessen

 When should you start testing

 A lot of time during the projects that I have been involved in, I was the first tester in the team.
 I know: in a Scrum team everybody is supposed to be able to do all tasks and we are all developers.
 But as I have written in an earlier blog, in the end, you will see that within a Scrum team, all members have specific expertise.
 You will have your backenders, frontenders, testers and sometimes designers.
 When I was the first tester to be added to a team, there was always a discussion about when and where the tester should do his or her testing.
 The testing situation ‘before’ usually involved developers doing some of the testing locally, then having the Product Owner doing all the testing in a test or UAT environment.